-Amendment for substitution of highlighted provision SCHEDULE - III [See regulation 7 (3)] Reduction of disease risk claims SI.
-No. Nutrient/Food-Health Relationship Conditions for claim Claim Statement 1 Calcium or Calcium and Vitamin D and osteoporosis the food is a source or high in calcium or in calcium and vitamin D and a statement that the beneficial effect is obtained with a daily recommended intake (RDA) Adequate Calcium (or Calcium and Vitamin D) intake throughout life, through a balanced diet are essential for bone health and to reduce the risk of osteoporosis 2 Sodium and Hypertension A food which is low in sodium (0.12g sodium/100g or 100ml) a statement that the beneficial effect is obtained with a low sodium diet.
+SI.
+No. Nutrient or Food-Health Conditions for claim Claim Statement (1) Relationship (3) (4) (2) 1 Calcium or Calcium and Vitamin D and osteoporosis calcium or in calcium and vitamin D; and (ii) a statement that the beneficial effect is obtained with a daily recommended intake (RDA) Adequate calcium (or calcium and vitamin D) intake throughout life, through a balanced diet are essential for bone health and to reduce the risk of osteoporosis 2 Sodium and Hypertension A food which - (i) is low in sodium (0.12 g sodium/100 g or 100 ml); and (ii) a statement that the beneficial effect is obtained with a low sodium diet.
 Diets low in sodium may help in reducing the risk of high blood pressure.
-3 Dietary saturated fat and blood cholesterol low saturated fat a statement that the beneficial effect is obtained with a diet low in fat, saturated fat and physical activity Diets low in saturated fat contributes to reduction of blood cholesterol levels.
+3 Dietary saturated fat and blood cholesterol Diets low in saturated fat contributes to reduction of blood cholesterol levels.
+4 Potassium and risk of high blood pressure of potassium and is - (i) low in sodium; and (ii) low in total fat and saturated Diets containing good sources of potassium and low in sodium, fat and saturated fat may help reduce the risk of high blood pressure.
+5 Alpha - linolenic acid(ALA) and blood cholesterol level of omega-3 fatty acids per 100 Alpha - linolenic acid (ALA) contributes to the maintenance of normal blood cholesterol levels.

-4 Potassium and risk of high blood pressure 5 Alpha - linolenic the food is a good source of potassium and is o low in sodium o low in total fat and saturated fat.
-Diets containing good sources of potassium and low in sodium, fat and saturated fat may help reduce the risk of high blood pressure. acid(ALA) and blood cholesterol level 3 fatty acids per 100g or 100ml or 100kcal. statement that the beneficial effect is obtained with daily intake of 2g of ALA (ALA) contributes to the maintenance of normal blood cholesterol levels.
-6 Soluble Dietary Fibre and blood cholesterol soluble dietary fibre from food sources including but not limited to oats, barley, millets or mixtures thereof contains at least 1g per serving statement that the beneficial effect is obtained with daily intake of 3g of soluble dietary fibre.
+6 Soluble Dietary Fibre and blood cholesterol (ii) (ii) (iii) (iii) a statement that the beneficial effect is obtained with daily intake of 2 g of ALA Soluble dietary fibre from food sources including but not limited to oats, barley, millets or mixtures thereof; contains at least 1 g per serving; and statement that the beneficial effect is obtained with daily intake of 3 g of soluble dietary fibre.
 Soluble dietary fibre taken as part of a diet contributes to reduction of blood cholesterol levels.
-7 Phytosterol or stanol and blood cholesterol food with phytosterol or stanol contains at least 1g plant sterols or stanols per serving and a statement that the beneficial effect is obtained with a daily intake of up to 3g per day.
-Foods containing plant sterols or stanols (as applicable) containing at least 1g of plant sterols or stanols eaten twice a day with meals for a daily intake of up to 3g contributes to reduction of blood cholesterol levels.
-8 Beta-glucans (oats, barley) and blood glucose the food is oats and/or barley, contains at least 4g beta-glucans for each 30g of available carbohydrates in the quantified portion statement that it is taken as part of the meal.
-October, 2021 vide Direction: F. No.1-94/FSSA Beta- glucans from oats or barley when taken as part of a meal may help in reduction of rise in blood glucose after that meal.
+7 Phytosterol or stanol and blood cholesterol Food wi (i) (ii) contains at least 1 g plant sterols or stanols per serving; and a statement that the beneficial effect is obtained with a daily intake of up to 3 g per day.
+Foods containing plant sterols or stanols (as applicable) containing at least 1g of plant sterols or stanols eaten twice a day with meals for a daily intake of up to 3 g contributes to reduction of blood cholesterol levels.
+8 Beta-glucans (oats, barley) and blood glucose (i) (ii) The food is oats or barley; contains at least 4 g beta-glucans for each 30 g of available carbohydrates in the quantified portion; and a statement that it is taken as part of the meal.
+Beta- glucans from oats or barley when taken as part of a meal may help in reduction of rise in blood glucose after that meal.